-In February 2018, the Compensation Committee (and the board of directors, with respect to our CEO) affirmed the achievement of these performance goals and the vesting of these RSUs.
+In February 2019, the Compensation Committee (and the Board, with respect to our CEO) affirmed the achievement of the performance goals at the 90% level and the vesting of these stock options at such level.
+The table below describes the aggregate grant date fair value of these stock options granted in fiscal year 2018.